Play

 Watering the hazelnut tree

-Rising temperatures and increasing drought have a serious impact on the environment and put trees under stress.
-Depending on the location and the climate, watering may be necessary more frequently than in previous years.
-Hazelnut trees have an above-average water requirement.
-They should be watered regularly during dry periods and on days with full sun so that the soil never dries out completely.
-Otherwise there is a risk that the fine roots will die.
-The rule applies as with most trees: it is better to water a large amount once than several times in small amounts.
-When watering with a garden hose, a lot of water seeps away or evaporates before it reaches the roots.
+Rising temperatures and increasing drought are having a serious impact on the environment and putting trees under stress.
+Depending on the specific location and the climate-related conditions, more frequent watering may be necessary than in previous years.
+Trees should be watered regularly during dry periods and on sunny days to ensure the soil never dries out completely.
+Otherwise, there is a risk that the fine roots will die.
+The rule here is the same as for most trees: it's better to water a larger amount once than several times with small amounts.
+When watering with a garden hose, much of the water seeps away or evaporates before it reaches the roots.

-Watering with baumbad Premium watering bagsTwo holes in the bottom of the bags release water evenly to the tree over a period of hours.
-The drip irrigation allows the roots close to the ground to absorb the water.
-The soil remains evenly moist and the increasingly important resource of water is saved, as it does not seep into the soil unnecessarily without reaching the roots of the tree.
+Watering with baumbad Premium watering bagsTwo holes in the lower part of the bags release water evenly to the tree over several hours.
+This drip irrigation allows the roots near the ground to absorb the water.
+The soil remains consistently moist, and the increasingly vital resource of water is conserved, as it doesn't unnecessarily seep into the ground without reaching the tree's roots.

 Filling a watering bag provides young trees with sufficient water.
 For existing trees with a larger trunk diameter, two or three watering bags can be zipped together to water them.